ygZhou02/playground/README.md

 ### Layer normalization

 A layer normalization layer take an input vector of shape (D, N), where D stands for the number of nodes in a layer, N stands for batch size.
+In the forward function, this layer normalizes the input vector in the first dimension and implement a neuron by neuron affine transformation; in the backward function, this layer calculates the derivatives of affine layer, and then passes its derivative to former layer.

+TODO:加入原理分析，公式排上去

 $$ a_2 $$

+Detailed implementation can be found in class LayerNormalization in [nn.ts](src/nn.ts).

 ### Batch normalization

 ## Optimizer

+We build 2 classic optimizer: SGD and Adam (to be continued).

 ### Stochastic gradient descent (SGD)

+Based on random selected batch, SGD can be easily built.

 ### Adam